MasterZydra/WurzelimperiumBot/README.md

 - Headless login without need of a browser.
 - Completely automated watering of gardens.
 - Automated planting and harvesting.
 - Automated processing of Wimps in gardens.
+You can set the minimum stock in the account notes. e. g. `minStock: 100`
 - Automatically claiming of daily login bonus.

 ## Installation